tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/README.md

   *1A)There are 10450 unique Buyers for the 2Q2025 period.
 Note: Depending the criteria you can define also as  Active customers.*
   [1) GotoCode](https://github.com/tinyazure/The-Look-eCommerce-Earnigs-Report/blob/main/1_Active_Customers.ipynb)

   2Q)Which are the Revenue for the 2Q2025?
-  *2Q)The Total Revenue for the period are u$ 0.871 M, comming from shipped and completed orders.
+  *2Q)The Total Revenue for the 2Q2025 period IS u$ 0.871 M, comming from shipped and completed orders.*
    [2) GotoCode](https://github.com/tinyazure/The-Look-eCommerce-Earnigs-Report/blob/main/2_Revenue_2Q2025.ipynb)

   3Q)Purchases Per Day?